 Beliefs and Attitudes

 We all have some opinions on various issues and hold specific values and traits.
-Moreover, at times we strongly feel about certain subjects and value specific behaviour.
+Moreover, at times we strongly feel about certain subjects and value specific behavior.

 As a result, we may react emotionally if someone challenges our beliefs and attitudes before the listener finishes his/her speech.
 This reaction can act as a barrier in the listening process.